phpdocker-io/base-images/README.md

 ### Image types

-Each PHP version has its own image, and for each php version, we have a `cli` and an `fpm` variant.
+For each minor PHP version (`MAJOR.MINOR`) we have a `cli` and an `fpm` variant.
 These two are identical, except for the fact the `fpm` contains `php-fpm` and their default command is of course `php-fpm`.

 We're using `CMD` instead of `ENTRYPOINT` because I don't want to dictate how you use these images.
 If I were to set an `ENTRYPOINT` you would not be able to easily open a bash shell into either container using `docker run` or `docker exec` or docker-compose equivalent without you needing to re-build the container.

+We also offer a `swoole` variant on some images.
+We'll be phasing these out, as the images were created before we could reliably install the extension via `apt` and we had to compile it from source.
+It is now available as an `apt` package and all you need to do is install it.

 ### Built-in php extensions